Most interesting landmarks of Jarvis Island

 This uninhabited atoll is a possession of the United States.
 The elongated island is 4.5 km² large and is low lying – rising up to 7 m above the sea level.
 This atoll currently has no lagoon and is dry, without freshwater.

 The central part of the island though had a lagoon in the past.
-Now it is filled with thick layer of guano and is dry and thus represents an interesting geological phenomenon.
+Now it is filled with a thick layer of guano and is dry and thus represents an interesting geological phenomenon.

 The island has scarce vegetation of grasses and rare low-growing shrubs.
 There is no evidence of prehistoric human settlements, but starting from the late 19th century it has been periodically inhabited by guano miners and in 1935 – 1942 there was even established a small settlement named Millersville.